Dody06/Dody06/Home.md

 ### Does Authenticator Pro support [service]?

 Probably.
 Authenticator Pro supports TOTP, HOTP, mOTP and Steam which covers most of the services.
-You can find a list of some of the supported services here: [Two Factor Auth List](https://twofactorauth.org/) (marked with "software token").

 ### How do I download the Wear OS companion app?